 Researchers will be expected to follow best practice guidance on authorship as published by the International Committee of Medical Journal Editors (ICJME) here.

 What happens if a researcher contravenes the conditions of using the database?

-Attempts to break the confidentiality of the practices or patients or clear evidence of research misconduct will be treated extremely seriously by QResearch and, if proven, will result in a bar on further access to data for the research team and their university.
-It will also lead to referral to the General Medical Council which is why one of the core teams needs to be registered with the GMC.
+Attempts to break the confidentiality of the practices or patients or evidence of research misconduct will be treated extremely seriously by QResearch and, if proven, will result in a bar on further access to data for the research team and their university.
+It will also lead to referral to the General Medical Council which is why at least one member of the team needs to be registered with the GMC.